matteoc99/laravel-preference/README.md

 ## Policies

-each preference can have a Policy, should [isUserAuthorized](#isuserauthorized) not be enough for your usecase
+Each preference can have a Policy, should [isUserAuthorized](#isuserauthorized) not be enough for your usecase

 ### Creating policies

-implement `PreferencePolicy` and the 4 methods defined by the contract
+Implement `PreferencePolicy` and the 4 methods defined by the contract

 | parameter                   | description                                                |
 |-----------------------------|------------------------------------------------------------|